Bamboo & Other Materials Used to Make Tai Hei Shakuhachi

 Japan's high population density, rampant development and economic organization of traditional craftworks further compound the problem of accessibility.
 Acquisition of bamboo for shakuhachi is also limited by the fact that harvesting occurs only during winter months before the sap has risen in the plant.
 All these factors combine to make madaké for shakuhachi a truly precious resource.
 As a result, Tai Hei Shakuhachi has labored long and hard to locate supplies of this special resource throughout the world.

 Student & Advanced Student shakuhachi are made from madaké as well as torachiku or Tiger Bamboo (phyllostachys nigra f. punctata), a unique species of black bamboo that is indigenous to Shikoku, the smallest of Japan's main islands.
 Tai Hei Shakuhachi pioneered the use of torachiku for tradition flute craft.
-Each piece is carefully chosen, treated and cured in the traditional manner.
+Each piece is carefully chosen, treated, and cured in the traditional manner.

 Madaké & Torachiku Bamboo